pr4besh/JavaScript-Manual-For-Beginners/08-Control-Flow.md

 ## JavaScript Error Types

-- SyntaxError: We face such error when we make some mistake syntatically lilke spellings (e.g. funcion insted of function) or missing brackets.
+- `SyntaxError`: We face such error when we make some mistake syntatically lilke spellings (e.g. funcion insted of function) or missing brackets.

 ```js
 if condition) { //SyntaxError